Orientation, Time Management, and Delegation

 Are you capitalizing on the skills your employees have to offer?
 One challenge many managers face is effectively delegating tasks across their team in order to maximize time management.
-This course will provide you with the leadership skills to create a productive and accountable team environment.
+This online course will provide you with the leadership skills to create a productive and accountable team environment.
 You will learn to understand effective delegation and how to improve performance through communication and feedback.

 Learn how to: